Korg (character)

 Korg is a fictional character appearing in American comic books published by Marvel Comics.
 Created by writer Greg Pak and artist Carlo Pagulayan, the character first appeared in The Incredible Hulk (2000) #93 (cover date May 2006) during the "Planet Hulk" storyline.

 Taika Waititi portrays Korg, through the use of motion capture, in the Marvel Cinematic Universe films Thor: Ragnarok (2017), Avengers: Endgame (2019) and Thor: Love and Thunder (2022), and the short film Deadpool and Korg React (2021).
-Waititi also voices an alternate-timeline version of the character in the Disney+ animated series What If...?
+Waititi also voices alternate-timeline versions of the character in the Disney+ animated series What If...?
 (2021).

 Publication history

 Created by Greg Pak and Carlo Pagulayan, Korg was inspired by Thor's origin story and was later retconned in The Incredible Hulk vol. 2 #94 into one of the stone creatures that fought Thor in Journey into Mystery #83 released in 1962.